bowmanmc/qb001-hello_d3/src/w01-Hello_D3.md

 d3.select('#message').text('Howdy');
 {% endhighlight %}

-Save the pen by pressing Ctrl+S, causing the pen to execute immediately, displaying the word “Howdy” below the page heading.
+Save the pen by pressing the Ctrl+S shortcut key combination, or the Save button in the top toolbar.
+This will save your work and cause the pen to execute immediately.
+The word “Howdy” should now show up below the "Hello D3" page heading.
 Sweet!
 Congratulations on writing your first D3 program!

-So what happened?
-Let’s pull it apart a bit.
+Let’s pull this apart a bit and understand what happened.
 The d3 select function comes from the
 [d3-selection project](https://github.com/d3/d3-selection)
-and allows users to grab a set of DOM elements to manipulate with D3.
-D3 selection uses the standard W3C selector strings you’re used to using with jQuery and other libraries, so in this case, “#message” tells D3 to select the element with the id of “message”.
-Note that even though in this example we only selected a single element, D3 selections can match many (or zero) elements on a page and operate on them all at once.
-Next, we called the function text on our selection, which sets the text contained within the element to whatever you pass in - “howdy” in our case.
+and allows you to grab a set of DOM elements to manipulate with D3.
+D3 selection uses the standard W3C selector strings you’re used to using with jQuery and other libraries, so in this case, “#message” tells D3 to retrieve the element on the page with an id of “message”.
+Next, we called the text function on our selection, which sets the text contained within the element to whatever you pass in - “howdy” in our case.
 This leaves us with the following HTML displayed on the page:

 {% highlight HTML %}
+<h1>Hello D3</h1>
 <div id=“message”>howdy</div>
 {% endhighlight %}

 Great work so far!
-But D3 stands for Data Driven Documents, so before we quit for the day, let’s make something a little more data driven.
+But D3 stands for Data Driven Documents, so before we call it a day, let’s make something a little more data driven.
 In the JavaScript (JS) editor, change the code to:

 {% highlight JavaScript %}